How to Write a Conclusion for an Essay

 Start your conclusion with a rephrased thesis statement.
 It’s a great way to take the reader back to the heart of your essay.
 Then, summarize the main points from your body paragraphs.
 If there are no other standpoints to review, move to step three, which is further detailed in this article.
 If you are not good at paraphrasing, then you can paraphrase your thesis statement online by using AI tools.

 Also, you can put your restated thesis at the very beginning or later.
 You can start with an opening sentence first, for instance.
 The one rule you must remember is that it is a bad practice to repeat your thesis statement letter by letter.
+An effective conclusion paragraph is crucial as it ties everything together, considers broader implications, and leaves a lasting impression on the reader.

 Note: Synthesize the main points of your essay.
 That means you don’t just list them one after another but explain their impact and how they are correlated.